tlamedia/gtm-kit/readme.txt

 = Unreleased =

+#### New:
+* New developer hooks let CMP integrations and consent add-ons plug into GTM Kit's consent flow without forking the plugin — sites running Cookiebot, CookieYes, WP Consent API or in-house consent solutions can now feed their state straight into GTM Kit.
+* Server-side broadcast `gtmkit_consent_updated` so other plugins can react to consent state changes without polling.
+* Per-event `gtmkit_event_should_defer` filter so future deferral features can hold individual events back when consent is missing.

 #### Bugfixes:
 * Eliminate "dependencies that are not registered: gtmkit-container" warnings logged by WordPress 6.9.1+ on sites that have GTM Kit's container active.